d3/d3/vis/index.markdown

     .attr("height", 20 * data.length);
 {% endhighlight %}

-An immediate difference you will notice with SVG is that units are implicitly in pixels, and thus do not need the "px" suffix.
-Even though the units are pixels, you can rescale the SVG without losing image quality, and you can use percentages, too.
-So you must tweak the definition of the *x*-scale to use a numeric range:
+An immediate difference you will notice with SVG is that the units are implicitly pixels, and thus do not need the "px" suffix.
+Even with pixels, you can rescale the SVG without losing image quality.
+You can use percentages for relative positioning, too.
+To use a numeric range for the *x*-scale:

 {% highlight js linenos %}
 var x = d3.scale.linear()